isomorphic-software/smartclient-docs/classes/AdvancedCriterionSubquery.md

 ## Attr: AdvancedCriterionSubquery.groupBy

 ### Description
-List of fields to group by when using [server-side summarization](../kb_topics/serverSummaries.md#kb-topic-server-summaries).
+Field or list of fields to group by when using [server-side summarization](../kb_topics/serverSummaries.md#kb-topic-server-summaries).

 Valid only for an operation of type "fetch".
 See the [Server Summaries overview](../kb_topics/serverSummaries.md#kb-topic-server-summaries) for details and examples of usage.